ZachSaucier/sveltekit-blog/src/lib/posts/2025/being-recruited.md

 But to me, messages like this are not appealing.
 If I were desperate for a job I might respond.
 But are those the only candidates that you want to hire?

-If you're a startup cold-calling people trying to get good talent, you need to stand out by investing more time in each candidate.
+If you're a startup cold-calling people trying to get good talent, it's unlikely that you'll be able to offer a salary higher than most big tech companies.
+So you need to stand out by investing more time.

 Here's what I think might _actually_ get my attention: